nottorp/cloudvoting/uml/README.md

+draw.io/ To be used with http://draw.io
-To be used with draw.io
+vpp/ To be used with Visual Paradigm